MauricioJCarrillo/html-css-js-practices/README.md

 11. Practice-11: 10 Modern CSS - Line Up
 12. Practice-12: 10 Modern CSS - Clamping My Style
 13. Practice-13: 10 Modern CSS - Respect for Aspect
+14. Practice-14: How to use transform?
+15. Practice-15: How to use transform-origin?
+16. Practice-16: How to use transform-style (3D)?
+17. Practice-17: How to use backface-visibilty (3D)?
+18. Practice-18: How to use transition?